rl1987/trickster.dev/tricksterblog/content/post/javascript-obfuscation-techniques-by-example.md

 Code minification
 -----------------

-This isn't much of obfuscation technique by itself, but minification - removing identation, newlines and whitespace from the code does is often done as part of obfuscation process, in combination with other techniques.
+This isn't much of obfuscation technique by itself, but minification - removing indentation, newlines and whitespace from the code is often done as part of obfuscation process, in combination with other techniques.

 JSFuck